-Like most of the Beats line, the Solo Pro puts an emphasis on the low end of tracks, bringing bass lines to the forefront of any composition.
+Like most of the Beats line, the Solo Pro emphasizes the low end of tracks, bringing bass lines to the forefront of any composition.
 While the bass is certainly highlighted with these headphones, we never felt it to be overpowering either, even in tracks that call for over-the-top bass.

 Right off the bat, the Solo Pro creates a better seal on the ear than the vast majority of on-ear headphones on the market.
 This is thanks to the relatively stiff padding and the tight fit afforded by the headband (more on that in a bit).
 This seal alone lets these headphones passively block more ambient noise than most of their on-ear siblings.

-That seal also makes the active noise cancelling much more effective.
-Where most on-ear noise cancelling models let in so much noise that the active cancellation is about as effective as stopping a flood with a chain link fence, the Solo Pro actually creates a predictable seal against that outside noise.
-This lets the internal microphones and noise cancelling drivers actually do some great work suppressing any of the noise that does make it through that seal.
+That seal also makes the active noise-canceling much more effective.
+Where most on-ear noise-canceling models let in so much noise that the active cancellation is about as effective as stopping a flood with a chain-link fence, the Solo Pro creates a predictable seal against that outside noise.
+This lets the internal microphones and noise-canceling drivers actually do some great work suppressing any of the noise that does make it through that seal.

-That being said, the Solo Pro's noise cancellation is about on par with that of most budget over-ear noise cancelling models.
-Background chatter and the clicking of rails on a subway car is still noticeable when listening to music at low volumes, but so much less conspicuous than it would be otherwise.
+That being said, the Solo Pro's noise cancellation is about on par with that of most budget over-ear noise-canceling models.
+Background chatter and the clicking of rails on a subway car are still noticeable when listening to music at low volumes, but so much less conspicuous than it would be otherwise.
 Perhaps more importantly, you can almost completely drown out that type of noise by playing music at a moderate volume rather than blaring it as most over-ear models would require.

 The Beats Solo also offers a transparency mode, which actively uses the microphones to pipe outside noise into your ears.
 This is mainly for times when you want to be able to hear an announcement or generally be aware of your surroundings, but don't want to take the headphones off.

-Unfortunately the tight seal that allows the Solo Pro's noise cancellation comes at the price of overall comfort.
+Unfortunately, the tight seal that allows the Solo Pro's earcups comes at the price of overall comfort.

-This is because Beats has opted for a borderline clamp-like tightness on the headband in order to facilitate that tight seal.
-Reactions to this tightness in our comfort testers ranged from, "It's kind of annoying but I don't mind it for an hour or so," to "My ears are instantly itchy I hate this please let me take them off."
+Beats has opted for a borderline clamp-like tightness on the headband in order to facilitate that tight seal.
+Reactions to this tightness in our comfort testers ranged from, "It's kind of annoying but I don't mind it for an hour or so," to "My ears are instantly itchy; I dislike this, please let me take them off."
 We think most people will fall into the former category and be able to wear these headphones for about an hour, long enough to keep you entertained and block out noise on your commute, before needing a break.
 However, since we did have some harshly negative reactions to the fit we would strongly recommend that you either try these headphones on before you buy or purchase them from a retailer with a good return policy.